 The lack of RPG elements and specialization comes into play again here; in the original game it was vital to explore and forage widely, because you really needed the upgrades.
 Here you barely even need any augments because your character is so good with every weapon he stumbles across, you can get away with approaching the game like a Dudebro cover-based shooter for the most part.
 The game also tells you that you can't fully upgrade all your augments; turns out that's technically not true as people have already found ways to do it, but even without playing the game as Super EXP Scavenger you'll max out nearly everything by the end anyway ... and it's easy to choose the stuff to ignore because it's redundant and poorly thought-out.
 For example, all of the radar upgrades and the "see through walls" thing are essentially useless because the stock radar functions so well.
 Hacking, the super jump, more battery power and dermal armor were the only ones in the game I found to be anywhere near vital, and you could max all those about halfway through the game if you focused on them.

 He died knowing his fondest wish

-The music really should be mentioned - Alexander Brandon's score in the original game was really a huge part of the appeal and atmosphere.
+The music needs to be mentioned as Alexander Brandon's score in the original game was a huge part of the appeal and atmosphere.
 In the first Deus Ex, when you reached China, you were greeted with this memorable tune

 that quite possibly may never leave your head.
 In Human Revolution, when you reach China ... there's barely any music at all.
 Nor is there at most other points in the game; it follows the trend of most AAA games these days of sacrificing strong melody for Hollywood-style "ambient" stuff that works OK as an atmospheric background, but is instantly forgettable.